Darker Still: Critical reception

 The album received generally positive reviews from music critics.
 Kerrang! gave the album 4 out of 5 and stated: "Parkway went through hell making this record and they've got the scars to prove it, but they made it out alive to continue their rocket-powered trajectory.
 These songs of strength survival aren't platitudes, they're promises."
 Louder Sound gave the album a positive review and stated: "A continuation of the steady evolution over the band's past few efforts, Darker Stills distillation of ideas into a more methodical, deliberate sound is perfectly aimed for the arenas and headline slots the band now comfortably occupy."

 Rock 'N' Load praised the album saying, "Darker Still is start to finish unreal.
 Leave all your preconceived ideas at the door, open your mind and ignore the negativity from the noisy minority, this album will help people through tough times and show them a way through life's shit."
 Simon Crampton of Rock Sins rated the album 8 out of 10 and said: "Darker Still will no doubt be a divisive record, it's already proving to be before it's even been released.
 It is a dense, multi-layered album that showcases Parkway Drive at a creative peak.
 Free of the shackles that others have tried to place on them, they have spread their wings and constructed one of the most expansive, heartfelt and interesting releases of their career."
 Wall of Sound gave the album almost perfect score 9/10 and saying: "Darker Still isn't just an album, it's a frantic journey of self-discovery that establishes the Byron Bay exports as not only the biggest band in Aussie heavy metal right now, but firmly cements them as key players in the future of heavy music on a global scale.
 From the shift in genres that'll find them performing alongside ICONS of the industry, through to the throwback sounds that made them local heroes of the scene, this new monster of a release is straight-up heavy for everyone."

+On the other hand, Boolin Tunes gave the album a more negative review, rating it 3 out of 10 and stating: "Aside from my individual criticisms, my primary quarrel with Darker Still is that there’s just very little going on that is even remotely noteworthy.
+A tried and tested formula of anthemic heavy metal tunes, seemingly hardwired to be played on the main stage at a European rock festival.
+Sure, if you’re into that stuff, I’m sure at least elements of Darker Still will appeal, but long-standing Parkway Drive fans surely know they’re capable of so much more on a musical level.
+It’s not even a clear-cut case of the group ‘softening up’, moreso a continual watering-down of their already dwindling sound to a point where it becomes null."